We have three types of boats which have been selected to enable sailors of all abilities to enjoy their time on the water.

 Further details about the boat can be found at the Challenger Class Association website.

-We also have an Access dinghy.
+We also have two Access dinghies.

 Access Dinghies were designed to people who would love to have a go at sailing, but find it too difficult or uninviting to do so.